vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Details:**

   Allows a custom component to customize the prop and event used when it's used with `v-model`.
 By default, `v-model` on a component uses `value` as the prop and `input` as the event, but some input types such as checkboxes and radio buttons may want to use the `value` prop for a different purpose.
-Using the `model` option can avoid the conflict in such cases.
+Using the `model` option can avoid conflict in such cases.

 - **Example:**